cetome/sausage/README.md

 - Create a request for proposal for consulting SOC providers
 - Evaluating suppliers to select the most appropriate one

 **SAUSAGE** is the framework to identify SOC requirements, create an RfP and analyse the outcome.
 We are working on **MUSTARD** (Multiple Users SOC To Achieve Real Defence) to build this RfP.
+More simply, SAUSAGE is the first SOC procurement framework available publicly.

 SAUSAGE was developed using multiple references from academia, ENISA, FIRST, SANS and others.